ART-208-20, Creative Arts in Elem School (SP15)

 -Only one excused absence is acceptable.

--Students who have an excused absence must submit the assignment on the date that it is due.
-The paper can be sent via e-mail or placed in the instructor’s mail box.
+-Students who have an excused absence must submit the assignment on the date of the next scheduled class.

 A- All chapter abstracts submitted on time